deeplearning4j/deeplearning4j/docs/deeplearning4j-scaleout/templates/technicalref.md

   * Threshold encoding: Sends an array of integers each referring to the index of the parameter.
 A positive integer is send for a positive threshold and a negative integer is send for a negative threshold.
   * Bitmap encoding: Each parameter update is encoded with two bits.
 The four states are used to indicate no change, a +ve threshold change, a -ve threshold change and a half threshold change that cycles between +ve and -ve.

 Using these two kinds of encoding schemes accommodates cases when the updates are dense.
-Since each node has its own threshold it’s value is also communicated with each transfer.
+Since each node has its own threshold it's value is also communicated with each transfer.
 Encoding updates are pushed down to optimized native code (c++) for the sake of performance and GPU parallelization.
 The sparse threshold (integer index) encoding can result in very high compression rates, whereas the bitmap encoding results in a fixed size 16x compression ratio (i.e., 2 bits per parameter vs. 32 bits for the original update vector).

 ## <a name="parameteravg">Parameter Averaging Implementation</a>
 The parameter averaging implementation was the first distributed training implementation in DL4J.
 It has since been superseded by the gradient sharing implementation described in the previous section.
 Details on the parameter averaging implementation are included here for the sake of completeness.

 The parameter averaging implementation is a synchronous SGD approach implemented entirely in Spark.
-DL4J’s parameter averaging implementation uses a single parameter server, a role served by the Spark master node.
+DL4J's parameter averaging implementation uses a single parameter server, a role served by the Spark master node.

 Parameter averaging is the conceptually simplest approach to data parallelism.
 It requires the user to specify the frequency at which the workers synchronize with each other and the master.
 With parameter averaging, training proceeds as follows: